Braasileiro/HiAlgoSWITCH_Launcher/README.md

 My second program in C# and second firm contact with object-oriented programming.
 Hehehehe'

+The program basically works as a launcher for HiAlgo SWITCH.
+Instead of opening the HiAlgo and then open the game, the program does everything automatically.

-I created this program because I need to use the HiAlgoSWITCH with Resident Evil 0 HD Reamaster.
-My PC is not that great and the game is very high internal resolution (1920x1440), so I can not reach 60FPS in the game.
-While the staff did not discover how to change the internal resolution of this game, that's the way. #SadFace
+Originally created this program to use with Resident Evil 0 HD Remaster, because I need to use the HiAlgoSWITCH with the game, but as a utility, I decided to use code in general.

+My PC is not that great and the internal resolution of the game (Resident Evil HD Remaster 0) is high (1920x1440), so I can not reach 60FPS in the game. #SadFace

+While the staff did not discover how to change the internal resolution of this game, that's the way.
 I am studying how to inject hooks in Direct3D 9 and see if I can change the internal resolution of the game.
 Any progress'll let here in the README.

-The program basically works as a launcher for HiAlgo SWITCH.
-Instead of opening the HiAlgo and then open the game, the program does everything automatically.

 # Installing
 The program has no installer, just open the executable "HiAlgoSWITCH_Launcher.exe" and follow the instructions.